GHarmata/Getting-and-Cleaning-Data-Course-Project/README.md

 ##### Future goals for the script

 Currently, the complete execution of the script (with the downloading of the dataset) takes several minutes.
 Improving efficiency would be a desired next step in the development of run_analysis.R.
+It is possible that this would require additional packages such as dplyr.

 ##### Helpful resources